AdobeDocs/marketo.fr-FR/help/marketo/product-docs/core-marketo-concepts/marketing-calendar/working-with-the-calendar/delete-entries-directly-in-the-marketing-calendar.md

    ![](assets/image2014-10-20-13-3a20-3a33.png)

-1. Cliquez sur l’icône de la corbeille.
+1. Cliquez sur l’icône de corbeille.

    ![](assets/image2014-10-20-13-3a20-3a42.png)